kuzudb/kuzudb.github.io/docs/cypher/data-types.md

 Timestamps combine date and a time (hour, minute, second, millisecond) and are formatted according to the ISO 8601 format (YYYY-MM-DD hh:mm:ss[.zzzzzz][+-TT[:tt]]), which specifies the date (YYYY-MM-DD), time (hh:mm:ss[.zzzzzz]) and a time offset [+-TT[:tt]].
 Only the Date part is mandatory.
-If time is specified, then the milliesecond [.zzzzzz] part and the time offset are optional.
+If time is specified, then the millisecond [.zzzzzz] part and the time offset are optional.
 Similar to dates, you need to cast strings to timestamps using the `timestamp(...)` function to construct literal timestamps.
 Below is an example:
 ```